exoscale/ex/README.md

 So we have `exoscale.ex/try+`, which supports vanilla `catch`/`finally` clauses.

-If you specify a `catch-data` clause with a keyword as first argument things get interesting.
-We assume you always put a `:type` key in the ex-info you want to use with this, and will match its value to the value of the key in the `catch-data` clause.
+If you specify a `catch-data` clause with a keyword as first argument things get interesting. **We assume you always put a `:type` key in the ex-infos you generate**, and will match its value to the value of the key in the `catch-data` clause.

 ### The basics